Alexandru-Ioan-103/TaskManagerApp/README.md

-# TaskManager - Drag & Drop Kanban Board
+# TaskManager - Drag & Drop Board

 A Kanban-style task management desktop application.
 It's designed to help organize workflows by moving tasks between "To Do", "In Progress", and "Done" columns using a Drag & Drop interface.